user-story-based-exercises/sew-core-relationships/README.md

 SEW | CORE | Relationships

 ## User Story 1
-*As an admin, I want to keep a list of arists, so that I can reference the arists in the songs.*
+*As an admin, I want to keep a list of artists, so that I can reference the atrists in the songs.*

 ### Acceptance Criteria
-- A list of already entered arists is available.
+- A list of already entered artists is available.
 - An entity for artists is available.
 - A repository to access artist data is available.

 ## User Story 2
-*As a musician, I want to choose the right arist, so that I do not need to enter all arists over and over again.*
+*As a musician, I want to choose the right artist, so that I do not need to enter all artists over and over again.*

 ### Acceptance Criteria
 - CRUD operations is possible for artists.